ishanchander33/Amazone_clone/README.md

-this is the project practice the html & css make Amazone clone
+This is the project of practice the html & css make Amazone clone